rucio/documentation/docs/setting-up-demo.md

 Additionally, there is also a Grafana server running with one simple dashboard.
 You can access it at `<http://localhost:3000>`.
-The default credentials are \"admin/admin\".
+The default credentials are *"admin admin"*.
 Also ActiveMQ web console can be accessed at `<http://localhost:8161>`.

 If you would like to continously create some transfers and events there